So, you’re on the hunt for a social media agency.

-You need to know whether they’re in your price range, and it’s perfectly fine to ask how they came to their prices too.
+You need to know whether the social media agency are in your price range, and it’s perfectly fine to ask how they came to their prices too.
 There are many factors at play here: the service offered, their experience, prestige, location, and more.

 However, keep in mind if the price justifies the value.
 If a company is suspiciously cheap and promises the world for pennies, it’s best to avoid them.
 You’re likely not going to get the care needed to achieve your goals.

 Know what you want and what you don’t want beforehand.
-Working with an agency is about getting the right people to achieve your business goals, not getting everything because it sounds good.
+Working with a social media agency is about getting the right people to achieve your business goals, not getting everything because it sounds good.

 Asking this question will let you know whether they really know their stuff.
 Are they offering the services that will help achieve your specific goals or only what produces a better bottom line for them?

-However, if you’re locked into a long contract and you do not see the results you’d hope for, there’s not much you can do.
+However, if you’re locked into a long contract, and you don’t see the results you’d hope for, there’s not much you can do.
 There’s also no incentive for the agency to produce good work, only enough to get by.
 On the other hand, shorter contracts demand outstanding performance from the agency, and they’ll work hard to provide the best service they can.

 This again relates to business goals.
 If you’re looking for qualified leads for a specific high-ticket product and the agency boasts about how many likes or impressions they can get you, run.
 It’s not going to be a good match.

-If they’ve worked with clients similar to you, they’re more likely to have a better understanding of your audience and the best practices to reach them.
+If they’ve worked with clients similar to you, they’re more likely to have a better understanding of your audience and the best practices reaching them.

-The agency should have case studies and testimonials on its site.
-However, it’s still worth asking as they may have recent clients or case studies not yet on their website that they’d be willing to share.
+The social media agency should have case studies and testimonials on its site.
+However, it’s still worth asking, as they may have recent clients or case studies not yet on their website that they’d be willing to share.